sonv/sonv.github.io/index.markdown

     alt: Profile
 ---
 I am a Mathematician located in Ho Chi Minh city, Vietnam.
-My day job is to lecture and advise students at Fulbright University Vietnam.
-At night, I conduct mathematical research via my personal funding, at my home office.

-Starting in the Fall of 2025, I will move to [Ho Chi Minh City University of Technology](https://hcmut.edu.vn/en) via the [VNU350 Project](https://vnu350.vnuhcm.edu.vn/en/) (to attract "Young Talents" and "Top Scholars" to go back to Vietnam).

 I was a Hans Rademacher Instructor in the Department of Mathematics at the